Behavior Change Training for Nurses

 She joined Care Innovations at the company's formation in January 2011.
 Prior to that, she worked for twenty-eight years at Intel Corporation, where she held various technical and management positions.

 Maureen is currently completing a Doctorate in Clinical Psychology with a focus on the neuroscience of behavior.
-Maureen received her Bachelor's and Master's degrees from Cambridge, England, and also has a Masters in Counseling Psychology.
+Maureen received her Bachelor's and Master's degrees from Cambridge, England, and also has a Master of Counseling Psychology.

 Behavior Change Training FAQs